 Cedros Island Sage is an evergreen perennial groundcover, whereas the other species are either shrubs or subshrubs -- plants that combine woodiness and soft herbaceous growth.

 We are hesitant about suggesting a definite watering schedule for desert plants, whether perennials or shrubs, because schedule depends so much on local conditions.
 Not all of our customers who purchase desert plants live in arid regions.
-However, we agree with the Phoenix, Arizona, Desert Botanical Garden (DBG) that all plants require more water when young or newly transplanted than when older and well established.
+However, all plants require more water when young or newly transplanted than when older and well established.

-Depending on seasonal rainfall, DBG says that when newly planted, desert species need deep watering once a week when temperatures are over 100 degrees F. DBG increases that figure to twice a week for small plants, such as those in 1-gallon containers.
+Depending on seasonal rainfall, desert species need deep watering once a week when newly planted and when temperatures are over 100 degrees F. Increase that figure to twice a week for small plants, such as those in 1-gallon containers.

-DBG also notes that the length of time between watering increases for desert plants as years pass.
-It says that after two years in place, an extremely drought-tolerant plant (S. pachyphylla spp. fit the bill), would need deep watering about once every two weeks in heat over 100 degrees.
+Also, the length of time between watering increases for desert plants as years pass.
+After two years in place, an extremely drought-tolerant plant (S. pachyphylla fits the bill), would need deep watering about once every two weeks in heat over 100 degrees.
 Watering frequency decreases as temperatures go down.
-By the time temperatures in a dry environment reach 75 to 90 degrees F, DBG says, a well-established desert plant may need watering only once every four to five weeks.
+By the time temperatures in a dry environment reach 75 to 90 degrees F, a well-established desert plant may need watering only once every four to five weeks.

 Similar to cooking and baking, landscape watering isn't a precise science.
 You need to toss in a heaping handful of observation to get the recipe right.
 Please contact us at FBTS if you have more questions about cultivating a beautiful, drought-resistant garden.